djplaner/blog/docs/2014/08/15/joining-the-swarm-what-a-course-might-be/index.md

 ---
-title: "Joining the &quot;swarm&quot;: what a course might be?"
+title: "Joining the \"swarm\": what a course might be?"
 date: 2014-08-15 11:24:36+10:00
 categories: ['edu8117']
 type: post